MichaelLij/XRP-Pathplanner-Demo/README.md

 3. Deploy code.
 4. Place robot on flat ground.
 5. Calibrate gyro.
-7. Open NetworkTables tab at the top left, different from the table.
+7. Open "NetworkTables" tab at the top left, different from the table.
-8. Hover SmartDashboard and select SendableChooser[0].
+8. Hover "SmartDashboard" and select "SendableChooser[0]".
 9. Select your desired auto.
-10. Select Robot State to be Autonomous.
+10. Select "Robot State" to be "Autonomous".

 Note:
-If you want to do teleop testing, steps 1-5 are also the teleop testing procedure except at the end you select Robot State to be Teleoperated.
+If you want to do teleop testing, steps 1-5 are also the teleop testing procedure except at the end you select "Robot State" to be "Teleoperated".